 Application Deadline: January 15

 What NELC is looking for in a MA candidate: We are looking for students who demonstrate a passion for and have abilities in the languages, literatures, and cultures of the Near East.
-Students must have a Bachelor's Degree and are strongly encouraged to have undertaken at least two years of formal language study in a Near Eastern language before applying.
+Students must have a Bachelor's Degree and are strongly encouraged, though not required, to have undertaken at least two years of formal language study in a Near Eastern language before applying.
 A GPA of 3.4 or higher is required.
 Native speakers of Near Eastern languages are also encouraged to apply.
 Your overall application will be considered in the selection process.

 If you are an International applicant living outside the U.S., you are strongly encouraged to complete application requirements at least thirty days prior to the deadline for the program to ensure sufficient time for graduate admission review.